HillaryDanan/multi-geometric-attention/OUROBOROS_THEORY.md

 ## Acknowledgments

 Developed through collaborative exploration of information dynamics and knowledge transformation, August 2025.
+Special recognition to the recursive nature of this work - developed with AI to understand AI, through cycles of creation and destruction, demonstrating the ouroboros principle in its own genesis.

+"<4577" - marking the depth of recursive collaboration

 ---